robotology/event-driven/documentation/1viewer.md

 Now you are ready to run the application.

 If you want to visualise events from the cameras, hit the *run* button and then *connect* on the yarpmanager gui.

+To visualise events from a pre-recorded dataset, you can run *yarpdataplayer*.

+Since *yarpdataplayer* opens the port with the same name as the real robot, make sure the same port is not running (or that you start an instance of the nameserver with your own namespace).